 You need to know the overall financial status of your family members to effectively manage finance, right?
 It would also be helpful to know your friends’ financial behaviours to get some useful insights.
 And, finally, you want your bank to serve you, to answer questions, suggest best solutions, track your situation and advise you how to manage your money.
 All of this could be really helpful in your financial life.

-Considering this, we based our future challenger bank architecture on five key topics:
+Considering this, we based our future challenger bank design architecture on five key topics:

 In this financial UX case study, we will not delve into a huge description of our UX engineering process, because the UXDA approach is described in our previous case study.
 The most important things being done at UX engineering stage are identifying primary user scenarios, analyzing and determining key functionality, creating information architecture and exploring trending technologies to provide the most simple and clear solution for the user’s financial journey.